 Liquidity risk is the risk that the Foundation will be unable to fulfill its obligations on a timely basis or at a reasonable cost.
 The Foundation manages its liquidity risk by monitoring its operating requirements.
 The Foundation prepares budget and cash forecasts to ensure it has sufficient funds to fulfill its obligations.
-There has been no change to the risk exposure from 2020.
+There has been no change to the risk exposure from 2021.

-15. Impact of COVID-19
+17. Impact of COVID-19

 On March 11, 2020, the World Health Organization declared the outbreak of the coronavirus ("COVID-19"), a pandemic resulting in economic uncertainties potentially affecting the Foundation's cash flows, financial position and results of operations.
 At this time, it is unknown the extent of the impact that the COVID-19 outbreak may have on the Foundation as this will depend on future developments that are highly uncertain and that cannot be predicted with confidence.
 These uncertainties arise from the inability to predict the ultimate geographic spread of the virus and duration of the outbreak, forced closures or disruptions and quarantine/isolation measures that are currently, or may be put in place by government authorities to fight the virus.
+The Foundation continues to assess the impact COVID-19 will have on its business activities in the future, however, the extent of the effect of the COVID-19 pandemic remains uncertain.